Steps to Prepare Your Home for a Professional Pest Control Treatment

-Clear access to baseboards, cupboards, and any dark corners where bugs or rodents hide makes the work faster and safer.
-Move furniture a little away from walls, pick up loose items from the floor, and empty under-sink cabinets if possible.
-It feels like extra work, but professionals need that space to treat the right spots.
+Knowing how to prepare for pest control can make the process quicker, safer, and more effective.
+One important preparation step is clearing access to baseboards, cupboards, and dark corners where insects or rodents may hide.
+Move furniture slightly away from walls, pick up loose items from the floor, and empty under-sink cabinets if possible.
+Although it may feel like extra work, technicians need clear access to treat the appropriate areas.

-Clear counters, floors, and window sills so that nothing blocks access to the spots where technicians usually spray.
-If you are curious about where does pest control spray in apartments, the areas include baseboards, corners, and sometimes behind appliances.
-I once left a toaster out and had to move it while the technician was already there–felt a bit awkward.
+Clear counters, floors, and window sills so nothing blocks access to the areas where technicians typically apply treatment.
+If you are wondering where pest control is applied in apartments, common locations include baseboards, corners, and sometimes areas behind appliances.
+Removing small appliances or items from counters beforehand helps technicians work more efficiently.

 What to Remove or Cover